SLIM: Stealthy Low-Coverage Black-Box Watermarking via Latent-Space Confusion Zones: Experiments

 \subsubsection{Watermark Count}

-We further examine when multiple independent watermarks are simultaneously embedded within the same training corpus.
+We further examine whether multiple independent watermarks can be simultaneously embedded within the same training corpus without degrading detectability.
 Specifically, we inject 3, 5, and 7 distinct watermark instances into the dataset and track the resulting $\Delta t$ values.

-As shown in Figure~\ref{fig:MBWM}, the $\Delta t$ values for individual watermarks and averaged exhibit moderate fluctuations but remain consistently well within the detectable region.
-No systematic degradation or monotonic trend is observed, indicating that \textbf{multiple watermarks do not interfere with the detectability of individual watermark instances}.
+As shown in Figure~\ref{fig:MBWM}, the individual and averaged $\Delta t$ values exhibit moderate fluctuations but remain consistently well within the detectable region.
+No systematic degradation or monotonic trend is observed, indicating that \textbf{multiple watermarks do not substantially interfere with the detectability of individual watermark instances}.

+However, \textsc{SLIM} is primarily designed for low-coverage protection, where only a small number of watermark instances are expected.
+Under high-coverage deployment, in which a large fraction of the dataset is watermarked, the model may contain many confusion zones.
+If these zones become overly dense or begin to overlap, they could introduce broader generation instability, potentially leading to utility trade-offs or reducing the distinctiveness of individual watermarks.